Booking your flight

-- Electric wheelchairs must travel in the ‘free wheel’ mode.
+- Electric mobility aids must travel in the ‘free wheel’ mode.

 If your mobility aid does not fit within these allowable dimensions (after being adjusted or disassembled) you will have to travel with an alternative mobility aid (such as a manual wheelchair) that fits within the above dimensions.

-Due to limited resources we can only provide assistance in certain circumstances.
-The following mobility assistance equipment is available when travelling with us, provided that it has been previously arranged with our Guest Contact Centre:
+Dependent on port specific capabilities,we may only be able to provide assistance in certain circumstances.
+The following mobility assistance equipment is available when travelling with us, provided that it has been previously arranged at the time of booking:

-If you fit within our health and safety weight requirements for transferring (130kg or less in weight), our team members can assist by transferring you from your wheelchair to an airport/aisle wheelchair and from an airport/aisle wheelchair to an aircraft seat (and vice versa) with use of the slide board and slide sheet or manual transfer sling or Eagle where available.
+If you fit within our health and safety weight requirements for transferring our team members can assist by transferring you from your wheelchair to an airport/aisle wheelchair and from an airport/aisle wheelchair to an aircraft seat (and vice versa) with use of the slide board and slide sheet or manual transfer sling or Eagle where available.

-If you weigh more than 130kgs and require assistance with transfers you will need to arrange an Assistance Person for travel on domestic flights, and a Carer for travel on international flights.
-Where required, we will assist with guidance of the torso and/or legs while transferring, whether or not you have a Carer/Assistance Person.
+If you weigh more than 130kgs and require assistance with transfers you will need to arrange a Carer for travel on domestic and international flights.
+Where required, team member may assist with guidance of the torso and/or legs while transferring.

 Note: A transfer is defined as movement between your wheelchair to an airport/aisle wheelchair and from an airport/aisle wheelchair to an aircraft seat (and vice versa) utilising the slide board and slide sheet, or manual transfer sling or Eagle where available.
-Guidance includes guiding your upper torso (shoulders) and legs while they are being transferred using the slide board/slide sheet combination.
+Guidance includes guiding your upper torso (shoulders) and legs while they are being transferred during transfer.

 We are unable to perform transfers other than in accordance with our slide board and slide sheet, manual transfer sling or Eagle methods.

-All Virgin Australia aircraft are equipped with upper torso harnesses to provide additional support and restraint in the aircraft seat.
-The harness is suitable for use for adults and children over the age of two years who are less than 122cm (4ft) tall.
+Virgin Australia aircraft are equipped with upper torso harnesses to provide additional postural support and restraint in the aircraft seat.
+The upper torso harness is suitable for adults and can be modified for children over the age of two years who are less than 122cm (4ft) tall.
 Due to safety reasons, the use of an upper torso harness may be restricted to selected seating and is capped at two per aircraft.
 Guests are only permitted to use an upper torso harness supplied by Virgin Australia on the aircraft however, Virgin Australia permits guests to bring other approved support devices onboard.
-If you require the use of this harness please contact our Guest Contact Centre to make your booking.
+If you require the use of an upper torso harness, please contact our Guest Contact Centre to make your booking.